microo8/golymer/README.md

 # golymer
 Create HTML [custom elements](https://www.w3.org/TR/custom-elements/#custom-element) with [go](https://golang.org) ([gopherjs](https://github.com/gopherjs/gopherjs))

-It's unstable, things will break in the future.

-contribution of all kind is welcome

 With golymer you can create your own HTML custom elements, just by registering an go struct.
 The innerHTML of the shadowDOM has automatic data bindings to the struct fields (and fields of the struct fields ...).

+It's unstable, things will break in the future. golymer works only on chrome. (some webcomponent polyfills will be needed for custom elements to work in other browsers).

+Contribution of all kind is welcome.
+Tips for improvement or api simplification also :)

 ```go
 package main